wasserman-group/pyCADMium/paper/paper.md

 ---
 title: 'pyCADMium: Chemical Atoms in Molecules.
-A prolate spheroidal module for studying atoms and diatomics'
+A prolate spheroidal module for embedding calculations in diatomics'

 tags:
     - partition density functional theory